 The Dekarangers had "SPD" stamped everywhere (for Special Police Dekaranger), so the adapted season was simply Power Rangers S.P.D.
 (Space Patrol Delta).
+The Korean dub of Dekaranger was also called Power Rangers SPD, only here it meant Special Police Delta.
 There was also a two-parter where the villain was looking for a Series One Processor/Hyper Intelligent Encryptor, which the Rangers realized too late was referring to Sophie, a Robot Girl they just expelled.

 The title of Power Rangers RPM (the adapted version of Go-onger) wasn't explained in the show, but it stands for Racing Performance Machines.
 And while Prop Recycling is the norm on these shows, few were as blatant as a van unashamedly emblazoned with "GO-ONGER" on the side, explained as standing for Ground Outdoor Operational Network General-purpose Explorational Rover.

-Same thing in 30 Rock, only there the alleged charity is the "Chicago All Saints Hospital."
+The C.A.S.H. scam shows up again, only this time the alleged charity is the "Chicago All Saints Hospital."

-In another episode, Liz went to a GE retreat with Jack.
-She was excited about going to lunch until she discovered that "lunch" was a class called Lego Utilization for Negating Crisis Hierarchies.
-After this, she got the chance to go to "class", which turned out to be Consuming Lunch And Simple Socializing.
+In another episode, Liz goes to a GE retreat with Jack.
+She's excited about going to lunch until she discovered that "lunch" was a class called Lego Utilization for Negating Crisis Hierarchies.
+After this, she gets the chance to go to "class", which turns out to be Consuming Lunch And Simple Socializing.

 The Middleman has a subversion with O2STK, the Organization Too Secret to Know. (or WTHWWF, Whoever The Heck We Work For, depending on the time period.)They play this straight with one of the Middleman's gadgets, the Bio-harmonic Universal Multi-Modular Emotional Rerouter (B.U.M.M.E.R.).
 Guess what it does?